5 Common Budgeting Mistakes & Real-time Automated Cost Control Solutions.

 common mistakes when making a budget

-Job financial budgeting is one of the most important tasks for businesses to maintain stable cash flow and make accurate decisions.
-However, reality shows that many businesses still encounter difficulties due to basic mistakes in the process of building and managing budgets.
+Financial budgeting is one of the most important tasks for businesses to maintain stable cash flow and make accurate decisions.
+However, reality shows that many businesses still encounter difficulties because of basic mistakes in the process of building and managing the budget.
 These limitations not only reduce the efficiency of capital use but also directly affect the ability to grow.
-In this article, Bizzi will share the 5 most common mistakes so that you can identify and fix them promptly.

 One of the most common mistakes in working capital management is setting targets and forecasts that are not based on facts, leading to financial planning that is far from reality.
 These shortcomings often stem from three main causes:

-• Lack of basis and subjectivity in determining goals: Many businesses set financial goals based on feelings, lacking specific data, for example "revenue increased by 10%" but without market analysis.
+Many businesses set financial goals based on feelings, lacking specific data, for example "revenue increased by 10%" but without market analysis.
 In addition, overestimating profits and ignoring actual costs can easily lead to capital deficits.
-The solution is to apply the principle of SMART to ensure goals are clear, achievable and measurable.
+The solution is to apply the principle of SMART to ensure clear, achievable and measurable goals.
+In particular, the mistake of Static Budgeting often makes plans quickly become outdated.
+Instead, consider applying Rolling Budgeting or Flexible Budgeting to adapt to the market.

-• Lack of Scenario Planning: Many businesses do not build good – average – bad scenarios, leading to passivity when the market changes.
+Many businesses do not build good – average – bad scenarios, leading to passivity when the market changes.
 Incorrect forecasts can cause businesses to have to borrow capital urgently, incur high costs, and even affect reputation, legality and employee morale.
+In addition, not applying Zero-Based Budgeting (ZBB) when necessary will miss the opportunity to re-evaluate all expenses from zero, thoroughly optimizing resources.

 target setting and forecasting